As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

-Specifically, mention of Japanese tattooing can be found in an ancient Chinese text known as Wei Chih from around 297 AD.
+Specifically, mention of Japanese tattooing can be found in an ancient Mandarin text known as Wei Chih from around 297 AD.

-In this text, it is mentioned that men of all ages would have tattoos on all parts of their body, sometimes even their faces.
+In this text, it is mentioned that men of all ages would have tattoos on all parts of their bodies, sometimes even their faces.

-These tattoos were viewed as a form of expressive folk art but quickly became perceived as holding negative connotations.
+These tattoos were viewed as a form of expressive folk art but quickly became perceived as holding other connotations.

-This is due to the fact that criminals, rather than being sentenced to death or long sentences, started to be branded with tattoos.
+This is due to the fact that troublesome citizens, rather than being sent down, started to be branded with tattoos.